hoodaajay99/c_programming/docs/02-Welcome/08-Why-you-should-take-up-this-Course/Why-you-should-take-up-this-Course.md

 ---
 id: Why-you-should-take-up-this-Course
 title: Why you should take up this Course
-sidebar_label: Why you should take up this Course
+sidebar_label: Why take up this Course
 ---

 ### For Beginners: